giraffi/giraffi_metrics-tutorial/README.md

 ###Configuration

-The configuration file can be found, e.g. `/opt/collectd/etc/collectd.conf`.
+The configuration file can be found, e.g., `/opt/collectd/etc/collectd.conf`.
  First in the `Global` section, set `Interval` to a value between 1 and 60 seconds at least.
 ```sh
 ##############################################################################